KdntNinja/KdnTools/README.md

 ## Description

 KdnTools is a Python package that provides a collection of useful tools for common tasks in Python development.
-Whether you're working with databases, handling user interactions, or performing various operations, KdnTools aims to simplify and enhance your coding experience.
+Whether you"re working with databases, handling user interactions, or performing various operations, KdnTools aims to simplify and enhance your coding experience.

 ## Features